L13/vscode-diff/README.md

 ![Diff Folders](images/previews/preview.png)

-## What's new in Diff Folders 1.1.1
+## What's new in Diff Folders 1.2.0

+- Added `l13Diff.enablePreview` to view a preview of a diff or file to the side.
 - Fixed Light High Contrast Theme.

 ## Index